getreu/tp-note/docs/source/tpnote--manpage.md

 allows you to fine-tune how local links are written out.
 Valid values are:
 '`off`', '`short`' and '`long`'.

-In order to achieve this, the author must respect the following convention concerning absolute local links: The base of absolute local links in Tp-Note documents is always the directory where the marker file '`.tpnote.toml`' resides (or '`/`' if none exists).
-The option '`--export-link-rewriting`' decides how local links in the Tp-Note document are converted when the HTML is generated.
+In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a  local link with an absolute path, the base of this path  is considered to be the the directory where the marker file '`.tpnoteroot`' resides (or '`/`' in non exists).
+The option '`--export-link- rewriting`' decides how local links in the Tp-Note  document are converted when the HTML is generated.
-If its value is '`short`', then relative local links are converted to absolute links.
-The base of the resulting links is always the directory where the `.tpnote.toml` file resides (or `/` if none exists).
-Consider the following '`--export-link-rewriting=short`' example:
+If its value is '`short`', then local links with relative paths are converted to absolute paths.
+The base of the resulting path is where the '`.tpnoteroot`' file resides (or `/` if none exists).
+Consider the following example '`--export-link-rewriting=short`':

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
-* the absolute link '`/car/scan.jpg`',
+* a local link with an absolute path: '`/car/scan.jpg`',
-* and the relative link '`./photo.jpg`'.
+* and another link with a relative path: '`./photo.jpg`'.
-* The document root marker is: '`/my/docs/.tpnote.toml`'.
+* The document root marker is: '`/my/docs/.tpnoteroot`'.

 The images in the resulting HTML will appear as

 * '`/car/scan.jpg`'.
 * '`/car/photo.jpg`'.

-For '`--export-link-rewriting=long`', in addition to the above, all absolute local links are rebased to '`/`''.
+For '`--export-link-rewriting=short`', in addition to the above, all absolute paths in local links are rebased to '`/`''.
 Consider the following example:

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
-* the absolute link '`/car/scan.jpg`',
+* a link with an absolute path: '`/car/scan.jpg`',
-* and the relative link '`./photo.jpg`'.
+* and another link with a relative path: '`./photo.jpg`'.
-* The document root marker is: '`/my/docs/.tpnote.toml`'.
+* The document root marker is: '`/my/docs/.tpnoteroot`'.

-The image paths in the resulting HTML will appear as
+The images in the resulting HTML will appear as

 * '`/my/docs/car/scan.jpg`'.
 * '`/my/docs/car/photo.jpg`'.